Julian Wadleigh: Hiss Case

 In 1948, Chambers accused Alger Hiss of being a communist spy.
 Wadleigh testified before a grand jury and the House Un-American Activities Committee (HUAC), and was a key witness in the Hiss prosecution.
 He did not actually know of Hiss's role, but served to corroborate the role Chambers played.
 He said he collaborated with communists, but never became a party member.
 He admitted taking classified documents while working in the State Department for Soviet intelligence.
 Wadleigh testified on the witness stand that he strongly believed his own transmission of papers to Chambers in the late 1930s "could not be used against us, but could be used against Germany and Japan."
 As federal prosecutor Thomas Murphy summed up, Wadleigh only wanted to stop the rise of fascism; "we all came to hate it, but he saw it earlier."
 Chambers detailed his espionage relationship to Wadleigh as well as events in the Hiss Case in his autobiography Witness (1952).

 Testimony dates include December 9, 1948.
 Herman Greenberg of Greenberg, Forer & Rein was Wadleigh's legal counsel until shortly before he appeared before HUAC in December 1948.

+Confession of espionage

+In an interview with The Washington Post in July 1949, Wadleigh admitted spying and that Chambers' testimony had been accurate.
+He said that he started spying in order to fight fascism but found increasing problems with Soviet efforts to enforce orthodoxy in science.

+Later life

+At the time of the Hiss trial, the Wadleighs lived in Northern Virginia.
+They later moved to Massachusetts.
+Wadleigh died on April 23, 1994 in Brookline, Massachusetts.